kugi8412/Fisher-Geometric-Model/README.md

 ## Running the Program
 The required libraries can be installed them using `pip install -r requirements.txt`.

-To launch the program, go to the source directory and `run streamlit run main.py`.
+To launch the program, go to the source directory and `streamlit run main.py`.

 ### Example analysis
 The application allows you to see how the position of individuals changes over successive generations as their phenotype attempts to match the existing optimum in the environment.